openstack-infra/infra-specs/specs/puppet-modules.rst

 The following process must be done for each module separately:

 #.
-Freeze changes to a specific module within config
+Freeze changes to a specific module within system-config

 #.
 Isolate the module's history with git-subtree: